Heatblur-Simulations/f-4e-manual/src/cockpit/wso/stick_seat.md

 ### Trim Hat

-A Trim Control (<num>1</num>) is found on both sticks to provide force reduction and minor flight path correction in the pitch and roll axis.
+A Trim Control (<num>1</num>) is found on both sticks to provide force reduction and minor flight path correction in the pitch and roll axes.

 ### Trigger and Bomb Button